hogeschool/Development-8/Readers/unit4.md

 let compose = (>>)
 ```

-> Notice that the `(>>)` operator, which visually resembles an arrow or a sort of pipeline, comes from the mathematical function composition operator $f \circ g$ (or $f \cdot g$), which is meant to represent the analogous to multiplication, but for functions.
+> Notice that the `(>>)` operator, which visually resembles an arrow or a sort of pipeline, comes from the mathematical function composition operator $g \circ f$ (or $g \cdot f$), which is meant to represent the analogous to multiplication, but for functions.
+Notice that the mathematical notation is not very handy for programmers, as the order of execution will go from right to left, and for this reason `(>>)` flips the order.
 To respect this analogy with mathematics, languages like Haskell use the `.` operator as function composition, which F\# has kept for object and field lookup in order to maintain the similarity to C\#, C, C++, and Java.
 > The identity of function composition is `id`, both in F\# and in mathematics. `f >> id == id >> f == f`.

 We could play around with function composition as follows\: